Primary instructor with opportunity to collaborate with the music teacher

 Teachers should be familiar with musical notation and the relationship between notes/rests and fractions.
 Teachers should familiarize themselves with teaching rhythm and notation using the following sources:

 Rockin’ Rhythm Raps: A Sequential Approach to Rhythm Reading (book and CD package).
-Milwaukee, MN: Hal Leonard Publications.
+Milwaukee, WI: Hal Leonard Publications.

 Students should have basic familiarity of the concepts of: